Shaheed Zulfiqar Ali Bhutto University of Law: Detailed introduction

 Shaheed Zulfiqar Ali Bhutto University of Law was established by the Govt. of Sindh through enactment of Shaheed Zulfiqar Ali Bhutto University of Law Karachi Act, 2012 (Sindh Act XIII of 2013).
 The faculty at SZABUL consists of PHD holding professors, retired judges, senior Advocates, bureaucrats and foreign educated barristers.
-The University's city campus is situated near 3 Talwar in Clifton,Khaliq-u-zama road Karachi.
-Shaheed Benazir campus of the University which expands to the area of about 50 Acres has been newly established in Korangi Karachi.
-Moreover the Government of Sindh has also promised to allot a 250 Acres of land in Education city at Link Road between National Highway and Super Highway Karachi for Main Campus.
+The university's city campus is situated near 3 Talwar in Clifton,Khaliq-u-zama road Karachi.
+Shaheed Benazir campus of the university which expands to the area of about 50 Acres has been newly established in Korangi Karachi.
+Moreover, the Government of Sindh has also promised to allot a 250 Acres of land in Education city at Link Road between National Highway and Super Highway Karachi for Main Campus.
 The construction of the Hostels for boys and girls are projected to be completed by 2023.
-In future, SZABUL will also run diploma and certificate courses in various fields of law, and allied specialties.
-In December 2021, three students from SZABUL; Muzamil Ahmed, Sami Ullah & Sania Kazi represented the University at 36th edition of the Jean Pictet Competition in International Law held in Albania.
+In December 2021, three students from SZABUL; Muzamil Ahmed, Sania Qazi & Sami Ullah represented the University at the 36th edition of the Jean Pictet Competition in International Humanitarian Law held in Durrës, Albania.
 The team was the first to lead SZABUL in an overseas competition.
-The Team was funded by GM Qureshi Law Associates.